illiakhramtsov/web-technologies/README.md

 And what else do I want to add about myself, yes, I'm a guy in a cool suit.
 But who am I without it? - Uh, a genius, a playboy, a philanthropist, a billionaire. :)

 ![toni](https://github.com/user-attachments/assets/2c4494d3-dba8-4aee-b892-6a5a4cb88247)

+## Hello everyone

+My name is Kirill and I learn git